yuhungjui/Storm_Tracker_L0_L1_SHARPpy/README.md

 The scripit us supported by python3.

 Where XXXX is the serial number of the ST.
-Specific for PRE-CIP 2021 field campaign, 2XXX.
+Specifically for PRE-CIP 2021 field campaign, the ST serial numbers are 2XXX.
 The input launch time is a 14-digits UTC date and time from year to second, YYYYMMDDHHmmss.

 For example,